vitaliy-bobrov/metalsmith-blog-source/source/blog/native-share-for-mobile-chrome.md

 }
 ```

-If share feature available in users browser we prevent the standard behavior gather data for sharing and call `share` method.
+If share feature available in users browser we prevent the standard behavior, gather data for sharing and call `share` method.
 If Web Share is not available or any of requirements not achieved user will follow default Twitter link.
 So in both cases, the link will be functional.

 ### Share menu example
 ```js